planetarypy/pvl/docs/decoding.rst

 Parameters
 +++++++++++

 Must be a string of the of the label.
+If the label, is not pvl compliant, use the keyword argument ``strict=False`` to still parse the label.

 Detailed Use
 ++++++++++++++